Bringing a project here

 LFX Insights is an analytics tool for all open-source projects hosted by the Linux Foundation.
 Its capabilities include the following:

-• Getting visibility you need to remove bottlenecks at any stage of your project’s code pipeline.
+- Getting the visibility you need to remove bottlenecks at any stage of your project’s code pipeline.
 Drill down into performance metrics across every step in the development lifecycle to identify where you should focus your resources.

 LFX Security is a tool for managing security for your project.
 Its capabilities include the following: